cs-uob/COMS10012/docs/README.md

 This unit's main aim is to prepare you for the second-year unit COMS20006 Software Engineering Project, where you work in groups to solve a real problem for a real client using software.
 Many of the technologies you learn in this unit are ones that most groups will use in their 2nd year projects.
 There is also material in this unit that is relevant for the 2nd year units COMS20008 Computer Systems A (concurrency) and COMS20009 Computer Systems B (operating systems, security).

 This unit has an attendance and engagement hurdle, like Mathematics A from TB1: you must attend at least 75% of the labs and engage with their exercises.
-This is formally specified on the [unit catalogue page](https://www.bris.ac.uk/unit-programme-catalogue/UnitDetails.jsa?ayrCode=20%2F21&unitCode=COMS10012).
-Attending the labs means getting your attendance taken by a TA during the lab hour, and engaging with the exercises means showing your work or discussing your answers with the TA if they ask you. _You must have a working microphone and camera for this unit, and you must turn both of them on if a TA asks you to._ If you are unable for good reason (such as illness) to attend a lab, then you should submit a [self certification for absence form](http://www.bristol.ac.uk/engineering/current-students/student-systems/) - use the link _Engineering Student Forms_ on that page.
+See the [attendance policy](attendance.md) for details.